 An early morning breakfast is followed by a drive to Nyungwe forest.
 On the way visit Nyanza King’s Palace, and the National Museum of Butare.
 Lunch en-route.
 Arrive at Nyungwe Forest Lodge in the evening.
-Overnight Nyungwe Forest Lodge.
+Overnight at the Nyungwe Forest Lodge.

 After breakfast the following day, return to the Nyungwe forest to track the black and white colobus monkeys.
 Along the way have the chance to see thirteen species of primates including chimpanzee, Rwenzori colobus and l’Hoest’s monkey.
 The colobus live in large groups, including a four hundred-strong semi-habituated group thought to be the largest troop of arboreal primates in Africa.
 In the afternoon you have the opportunity to relax at the lodge or go birding in the area.
 Overnights at Nyungwe Forest Lodge.
 All meals included.

 This morning we have the chance to view the forest from a canopy walkway.
 We will have a 45 minute walk into the forest and then walk above the tree tops on a suspended bridge.
 This gives excellent views of one of African’s largest temperate rainforests and offers the opportunity to view primates and birds at eye level.
-In the afternoon we drive to Kibuye on the shores of the beautiful Lake Kivu (4 hours).
+In the afternoon we drive to Cormoran Lodge on the shores of the beautiful Lake Kivu (4 hours).
 In the afternoon you have the opportunity to kick back and relax in and around the lodge.
 The lodge also has water sports equipment for hire.

 Lake Kivu, Volcanoes National Park